 If you think obtaining ‘natural immunity’ is better, you are assuming that your child’s immune system is strong enough to fight off the diseases naturally.
 If that is the case, then it’s strong enough to fight off the tiny amounts of dead or disabled pathogens present in vaccines.

-Ingestion vs injection is irrelevant.
+Ingestion vs injection is irrelevant as an objection not to vaccinate.
 The risks from vaccines are outweighed a million fold by the risks from the diseases we vaccinate against.